A father at the bedside of his son, a surfer and a woman who stayed behind with her beloved pets are among wildfire victims

 Dalyce Curry

-The remains of 95-year-old Dalyce Curry were discovered in the ruins of her Altadena home, CNN affiliate KABC reported Monday.
+The remains of 95-year-old Dalyce Curry were discovered in the ruins of her Altadena home, her granddaughter Dalyce Kelley told CNN Monday.
 The coroner confirmed the news to Curry’s family Sunday evening.

 CNN reached out to the LA County Medical Examiner for comment but did not receive an immediate response.

-Curry was reported missing after the Eaton Fire torched her home, which led to concerns for her safety, according to KABC.
+Curry was reported missing after the Eaton Fire torched her home, which led to concerns for her safety.

-Dalyce Kelley, Curry’s granddaughter and part-time caregiver, had dropped her grandmother off late at night following a hospital visit.
-Unaware of the fire’s potential, Kelley returned to check on her grandmother after receiving alerts about power outages, KABC reported.
+Kelley, Curry’s part-time caregiver, had dropped her grandmother off late at night following a hospital visit.
+Unaware of the fire’s potential, Kelley returned to check on her grandmother after receiving alerts about power outages.

 When Kelley arrived at the scene, an officer informed her that the property was gone.
 She recalled the officer saying, “I’m sorry to inform you that your grandmother’s home has been completely destroyed,” as she approached the barricade.